 • Never use the French format '5h30'.

 • Keep them short and explanatory, rather than clever or abstract.

 • If the article has reference to any particular country (specially India), then that country’s name must necessarily appear in the title.

-• Capitalise first letter, lower case for the rest, unless they're words that would be capitalised in a normal sentence, eg proper nouns or words such as 'Test'.
+• Capitalize first letter, lower case for the rest, unless they're words that would be capitalized in a normal sentence, eg proper nouns or words such as 'Test'.

 • Must contain at least one SEO (search engine optimization) keyword, preferably two.

 • Must not be larger than 70 characters.

 • Who is a subject.
 Whom is an object.

 • These days 'To whom did you give it?' sounds overly formal.
 'Who did you give it to?' is much better in most contexts.